flutter-news-app-full-source-code/data-inmemory/README.md

 - **In-Memory Storage:** Data is stored locally in Dart `Map` objects.
 Data is lost when the client instance is destroyed.
 - **Dependency on `ht_data_client`:** Implements the standard data client interface.
 - **Requires ID and JSON Logic:** You must provide functions to extract a unique ID (`getId`) and serialize items to JSON (`toJson`) during instantiation.
 The client does *not* generate IDs itself.
+- **Optional Initial Data:** You can optionally provide a `List<T>` via the `initialData` constructor parameter to pre-populate the client.
+Throws `ArgumentError` if duplicate IDs are found in the initial data.
 - **Simple Querying:** The `readAllByQuery` method performs basic key-value matching on the JSON representation of items.
 It does not support complex queries (ranges, advanced sorting, etc.).
 - **Error Simulation:** Throws exceptions like `NotFoundException` and `BadRequestException` (from `package:ht_http_client`) to simulate common API errors.
 - **Pagination:** Supports basic pagination via `startAfterId` and `limit` parameters on `readAll` and `readAllByQuery`.